angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 2017 has been a difficult year for Doomsday as an archetype primarily due to the SDT ban.
 A lot of it was spent trying to work out any and all possible replacements, both card wise and playstyle wise.
-A lot of people switched to ANT as in their mind the deck had lost the one benefit over it's bigger sister in terms of card selection, advantage and resilience.
+A lot of people switched to ANT as in their mind the deck had lost the one benefit over its bigger sister in terms of card selection, advantage and resilience.

 I talk with a lot of people about the deck but one of the people I talk most